SG Sonnenhof Großaspach

 SG Sonnenhof Großaspach (Sportgemeinschaft Sonnenhof Großaspach e.V.), commonly known as Sonnenhof Großaspach, is a German professional football club based in Aspach, Baden-Württemberg.
-The club is currently playing in the Regionalliga Südwest, which is the fourth tier of football in the country.
+The club is currently playing in the Regionalliga Südwest, which is the fourth tier of football in the country, however they were promoted to the 3.
+Liga in the 2025-26 season and will play in the 3.
+Liga for the 2026–27 season.